syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/FAQ/MDIChild/How-to-use-UserControls-as-TabbedMDIManagers-children.md

 ---
 layout: post
-title: How to use UserControls as TabbedMDIManager’s children
+title: How to use UserControls as TabbedMDIManager’s children | WindowsForms | Syncfusion
 description: How to use UserControls as TabbedMDIManager’s children
 platform: WindowsForms
 control: DockingManager